ropensci/emld/README.md

 package may also make it easier for other developers to build on the EML, since the S3/list and JSON formats used here have proven more appealing to many R developers than S4 and XML serializations.

-JSON-LD also makes it easier to extend EML with other existing semantic vocabularies.
-The standard JSON-LD operations (e.g. framing, compaction) make it easy for developers to specify desired data structures, filter unnecessary terms and provide defaults for needed ones, or even define custom property names, rather than working with the often cumbersome prefixes or URIs of linked data.

 ``` r
 library(emld)